• Articles

 In Part 1, we distinguished between legal violation and moral culpability.

-In Part 2, we saw how that distinction unfolds in real human lives.
+In Part 2, we saw how that distinction unfolds in real human lives shaped by necessity, responsibility, and circumstance.

 In Part 3, we clarified the duties of immigrants and nations.

-In Part 4, we confronted a deeper problem: when the law offers no path forward, the tension is no longer only personal—it is structural.
+In Part 4, we confronted a deeper problem: when the law offers no realistic path forward, the tension is no longer only personal — it becomes structural.

 Immigration reform depends on compassion and responsibility.